jadecobra/python_tdd_exercises/source/truth_table_11_negate.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I don't think I can make it better so I update what I know so far
+I don't think I can make it better so I change what I know so far

 For any boolean operation involving 2 inputs: ``p`` and ``q`` which can take the values :doc:`True <data_structures_booleans>` or :doc:`False <data_structures_booleans>`